nazgul735/netflixCataloge/README.md

 <br/>

  After searching and asking for help by several experts I had to accept the fact that I couldn't complete the project and started from scratch.
 I had to start all over again by doing it properly in a more common manner.
 Even with failure did I learn a lot trying to use more advanced methods and won´t suggest it should be regretted.
 I may try continuing completing the main project later this year.
-If reading the code is of desire visit the branch, have a look: [Link](https://gitlab.stud.idi.ntnu.no/it2810-h21/individual/sebasv-4b/-/tree/experimental).
+If reading the code is of desire visit the branch, have a look: [Link](https://github.com/nazgul735/netflixCataloge/tree/experimental).

-### Tests for project 4
+### Tests for Project

-The application is mostly tested from project 3.
+The application is mostly tested from the project.
 As I mentioned earlier are several unit tests written as well as a detailed cypress test.
 The whole code is therefore well covered already, with above 90% jest coverage.
 I had to rewrite the backend util tests as they met some issues related to the new TypeScript utils they are testing.
 I also did a few changes to make the tests pointier.
 I did want to refactor the tests as well but after discussing this with a student assistant did, we conclude that it would be sort of a wate of time as I already have proven my refactoring skills.

 ### Typing